 Accolades & Accomplishments

-- Faculty receive regional, national, and international recognition and have received prestigious teaching awards from the College of Arts and Sciences and the university.
+- Faculty receive regional, national, and international recognition and have received prestigious, nation-wide teaching awards.

 - Faculty have received research grants allowing them to pursue literary, cultural, and linguistic study that they share in the classroom.

-- The department participates in foreign language studies consortia within the University of North Carolina distance education system, as well as interdisciplinary programs throughout the College of Arts and Sciences.
+- The department participates in foreign language studies consortia within the University of North Carolina distance education system, UNC Online and the Language Exchange, as well as interdisciplinary programs throughout the College of Arts and Sciences.

 Accreditations & Affiliations